 Instrument students come in for one or two individual classes each week depending on the instrument they learn and are also expected to partake in group classes, theory classes and The Singing Tree.
 The Foundation has a string ensemble that meets weekly on Sundays and students are expected to participate in this class when invited to do so.
-In addition, the Foundation offers chamber music classes and expects students to partake regularly in performance classes and music appreciation classes.
+In addition, the Foundation offers chamber music classes and expects students to partake regularly in performance classes.

 How does learning a musical instrument benefit my child?

 Learning an instrument has many advantages for growing children – playing an instrument stimulates parts of the brain responsible for the development of large and small motor skills and building the memory.
 Students who play an instrument learn to be organized and manage their time; they learn the skill of perseverance, focus and dedication.
 It teaches them to listen to (not just hear) one another, as playing an instrument involves learning to play with other instruments and becoming a team player.
 Instrument students at the Mehli Mehta Music Foundation have opportunities to be taught by conservatoire trained music teachers from the world over to deliver lessons in piano, violin, viola and cello.